New towns in the United Kingdom: Northern Ireland

+Map of designated new towns

+The map below shows all new towns designated under the New Towns Act 1946 and its successors, plus the seven sites confirmed by the New Towns Taskforce in March 2026.
+Markers are colour-coded by designation wave (England), constituent country, or as proposed (grey), and clicking a marker opens that town's article.

+Designated new towns in the United Kingdom — click a marker to open its article.

 Other "overspill" developments

 During the same period as the new town scheme, several other towns underwent local authority led expansion as "overspills" to larger urban areas, but were not officially designated as new towns, among these were: